SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

                       icon="warning"
                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

+{% include jumbotron.html body="After a successful integration, it may be worth investigating which **other features** are available in Swedbank Pay Checkout.
+They are listed on this very page." %}

 {% include settlement-reconciliation.md %}